miker704/Strife/patches2.md

     - Moved Loading Screen Container to a more organized folder.
     - Moved Intrustion Prevention Loading Screen to a more organized folder.
     - Moved Intrustion Prevention Loading Screen container to a more organized folder.
+    - Moved Deleted Server Loading Screen container to a more organized folder.

 ## Backend Changes